scalameta/scalameta/docs/hosts.md

 | `def defns(ref: Ref): Seq[Tree]`                          | Goes from a reference to the associated definiton or definitions.
 Might have to return multiple results to account for overloading or situations like imports, super/this qualifiers and accessibility boundaries.
 If necessary, overloads can be resolved later via `Overload.resolve` or `term.attrs`, but this function shouldn't attempt to do that.
 | `def attrs(tree: Tree): Seq[Attr]`                        | Computes and returns semantic information for a given tree: resolved, i.e. non-overloaded reference to a definition, type, inferred type and value arguments, macro expansion, etc.
 | `def owner(tree: Tree): Scope`                            | A scope that owns the provided tree, be it a definition or a statement in some definition.
-| `def stats(scope: Scope): Seq[Tree]`                      | This isn't actually a method in `HostContext`, and it's here only to emphasize a peculiarity of our API.
+| `def stats(scope: Scope): Seq[Tree]`                      | This isn't actually a method in `Host`, and it's here only to emphasize a peculiarity of our API.
 This particular method in unnecessary, because all lists in trees (e.g. the list of statements in a block or a list of declarations in a package or a class) are actually `Seq`'s, which means that the host can choose between eager and lazy population of scope contents when returning trees to the user of the Palladium API (e.g. in `root`).
 | `def members(scope: Scope): Seq[Member]`                  | Returns all members belonging to the specified scope.
 This API could query something as simple as parameters of a method or as complex as all members of a given class (accounting for inherited members and overriding).
 When called on a `Type` (types can be viewed as scopes as well), this method should return members that are adjusted to the type's type arguments and self type.
 E.g. `t"List".members` should return `Seq(q"def head: A = ...", ...)`, whereas `t"List[Int]".members` should return `Seq(q"def head: Int = ...", ...)`.
 | `def members(scope: Scope, name: Name): Seq[Tree]`        | Same as the previous method, but indexed by name.
 This method would be trivially implementable on top of the previous method if performance didn't matter, but it does, so we expose two methods instead of one.
 In the future we could have change the signature of the previous method to `def members(scope: Scope): Query[Tree]` and remove this method altogether.
 | `def overrides(member: Member): Seq[Member]`              | All definitions overridden by a given definition in linearization order.
 If the provided member has been obtained by instantiating certain type parameters, then the results of this method should also have corresponding type parameters instantiated.